Lessons I Teach Myself

 And I'm not the best liar anyways.
 This confession is kinda an example of how badly I lie.

 Truth is, contemplating whether I should lie about this, wasn't very long.
 It wasn't very hard.
 I knew I didn't have it in me.
-You see, my mother raised me with a particular relationship to lying: One day, in fifth grade, I had an impulsive urge to follow my friend out of school, walk the streets of the city, visit her home, and take the bus all by myself home instead of following my normal routine of taking my neighborhood shuttle van home at the moment school ended.
+You see, my mother raised me with a particular relationship to lying: One day, in fifth grade, I had an impulsive urge to follow my friend out of school, walk the streets of the city, visit her home, and take the bus all by myself home instead of following my normal routine of taking my neighborhood shuttle van home.
 I am not sure whether I was carried away by my friend's charisma and lure (she had plenty), or if I just listened to a voice in me calling me to rebel that day, but when I arrived home a lot later that day, and saw my mother's furious (and concerned) expression, I opted to lie about it.
-I made an excuse or told a story that the van left without me so I 'had no choice.' (not the most creative lie, but I did't have much practice...)
+I made an excuse or told a story that the van left without me so I 'had no choice' but to follow my friend on her route. (not the most creative lie, but I did't have much practice...)